-2022 2021
+2023 2022

-Everyday banking 62.5% 61.1%
+Everyday banking 62.6% 62.5%

-Mortgage loans 38,0% 38.9%
+Mortgage loans 37.7% 38.0%

-Business loans 31.1% 36.7%
+Business loans 33.3% 31.1%

-Leasing 40.4% 46.8%
+Leasing 42.0% 40.4%

 We contribute to improving the financial literacy of the Estonian population by advising people of all ages on how to make smarter choices in regard to their finances via our Lihtsalt rahast ('Money Matters Put Simply') podcast and through other channels.
-We are a member of the Estonian Banking Association's working group on financial literacy, and in 2022 we also actively contributed (both via the association and independently) to efforts to thwart financial fraud so as to help protect the assets of people in the country.
+We promote saving for retirement and its importance with Tuleva pension funds.
+We are a member of the Estonian Banking Association's working group on financial literacy, and in 2023 we also actively contributed (both via the association and independently) to efforts to thwart financial fraud so as to help protect the assets of people in the country.

-Responsible products and services (SDG 7, SDG 8 & SDG 12)
+Responsible products and services (SDG 8, SDG 12 & SDG 16)